November 19th, 2019 Last Updated on: September 16th, 2021

 Today, while schoolchildren don their paper hats and learn fantasy tales of pilgrims and Native Americans sitting down peacefully together, and the majority of adults focus on how long to cook their turkey and who will win the big football game, Native Americans and others who seek truth remember the undercurrent of destruction and hatred that the circumstances truly include.

 Native Americans celebrate Thanksgiving in many different ways.
-Some have accepted the modern attitudes toward the holiday or keep it as a Day of Mourning started by Wamsutta decades ago.
-More probably look at it from both points of view in the ever-present push and pull between historical accuracy, the importance of their rich and diverse cultures, and the everyday assimilation into the modern world mostly governed by people whose ancestors first landed on the shores and brought such destruction with them.
+Some have accepted the modern attitudes toward the holiday or keep it as a National Day of Mourning started by Wamsutta decades ago.
+It's possible to look at it from both points of view in the ever-present push and pull between historical accuracy and the importance of their rich and diverse cultures, and the everyday assimilation into the modern world mostly governed by people whose ancestors first landed on the shores and brought such destruction with them.

 Home » Blog »